nateraluis/luisnatera.com/_posts/2021-04-31-working-in-open-community.md

 date: 2021-04-31
 permalink: /posts/2017/12/working-in-open-community/
 tags:
+  - geospatial
-  - Geospatial data
+  - data
-  - Python
+  - python
-  - Cities
+  - cities
 ---

 During the last month or so, I've been struggling/stuck solving data processing scripts.
 Fortunately, working in geospatial sciences and with an open technology stack, the community is always there to help.